Unique to Keeper is the Cared Data Certificate, a way to acknowledge to you our commitment to store and/or archive your data long term (10 years)*.

 The Cared Data Certificate (CDC) requires some data input from your side so we can personalize the CDC specially for you.
 It's also specific to one library and multiple CDCs can be generated in case you are using multiple libraries and would like to have the CDC for some or all of them.

 To get started, each new library comes with two automatically generated files, the archive-metadata.md and the Cared-Data-Certificate-HowTo.pdf.
 At the end of the article you can find the "How To" for your convenience.
-In short: once you've filled out the archive-metadata.md, the CDC will be automatically generated and stored within your library (limitations apply; please see the HowTo below for details).
+In short: once you've added metadata to any of your libraries, the CDC will be automatically generated and stored within your library (limitations apply; please see the HowTo below for details).

 A few general points:

 - Please either select the metadata form via the dropdown menu ("My libraries", mouseover a library, see the downdown next to the trash icon) or the Metadata button while browsing within a library.